When your organization’s network is behaving strangely, how do you know what’s going on inside it?

-Happily, business-grade network devices, as well as many host operating systems, have built-in network monitoring facilities that gather key metrics for you and forward them to analysis tools.
+Business-grade network devices, as well as many host operating systems, have built-in network monitoring facilities that gather key metrics for you and forward them to analysis tools.
 The most common protocols for this are NetFlow and sFlow.
-Previously we discussed the Best free NetFlow analyzers and collectors (including an Intro to traffic monitoring and analysis).
+Previously we discussed the best free NetFlow analyzers and collectors (including an intro to network traffic monitoring and analysis).
 Now we will look at the best free sFlow collectors and analyzers.

 SolarWinds produces a suite of products for comprehensive network monitoring and management.
 For NetFlow they offer a free tool, the Real-Time NetFlow Traffic Analyzer, which we looked at as part of Best free NetFlow analyzers.
 SolarWinds does not offer a parallel free sFlow tool.
 The SolarWinds sFlow Collector and Analyzer is a feature of the NetFlow Traffic Analyzer (NTA) which is a module in the Network Performance Monitor (NPM).
 NTA and NPM are not free, but both are available in a 30-day fully-functional trial.

 Once installed, NPM and NTA offer you a wide range of sophisticated facilities for managing multi-vendor networks: bandwidth monitoring, network traffic analysis, performance analysis, alerts, customizable reports, policy optimization, etc.